-Chase and United have introduced a brand new business card and it launches with a limited-time sign-up bonus of 100,000 miles!
+Chase and United recently introduced a brand new business card and it launched with a limited-time sign-up bonus of 100,000 miles!
 In addition to the 100K welcome offer, the new card features a stack of quality perks and benefits—even for those who only fly United a few times a year.
-The new United℠ Business Card is considered a new credit card product and replaces the United℠ Explorer Business Card, which has closed to new applications.
+The United℠ Business Card is considered a new credit card product and replaces the United℠ Explorer Business Card, which has closed to new applications.

 Limited-Time 100,000-Mile Signup Bonus

 The United℠ Business Card launched with a limited-time welcome bonus of 100,000 miles after you spend $10,000 on purchases in the first 3 months your account is open.
 A conservative valuation of United miles would be 1.5¢ per mile, which would mean roughly ~$1,500 in expected savings.
 However, those with aspirations to use their miles for premium-cabin international travel would likely see significantly higher savings.

 The United Business Card features an easy to understand bonus structure, earning 2 miles per $1 spent on United, local transit and commuting and at gas stations, office supply stores and restaurants.
 Plus, earn 1 mile per $1 spent on all other purchases.